salmonkarp/tp/docs/UserGuide.md

 AddressBook data are saved automatically as a JSON file `[JAR file location]/data/CalcConnect.json`.
 Advanced users are welcome to update data directly by editing that data file.

+**WARNING**: Most users are advised against doing so, as it is easy to corrupt the data file if you are not careful.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>